-Three Mile Island
+Three Mile Island Historical Marker

 Backstory and Context

-On Mach 28th 1979 an accident occurred in Unit 2 of the Three Mile Island facility.
+On March 28, 1979, an accident occurred in Unit 2 of the Three Mile Island facility.
 The incident was induced by a valve blockage.
 This malfunction, usually easily fixed, was compounded by operator misunderstandings of the indicator lights.
 This caused the problem to be undetected for many hours, resulting in a partial meltdown in the core and causing the release of radioactive material.
 (Walker, 73-76).
 This resulted in a site emergency being declared and the governor of Pennsylvania and numerous agencies being alerted.
 Despite assurances that the incident was under control almost half of the 663,000 residents in the area chose to evacuate.
 (Cooke, 294)

 Response to the incident from state agencies was swift, locking off the plant and ensuring no more radioactive material was released.
 The EPA also began monitoring radiation levels within hours of the incident.
 The total amount of radiation released was minimal, being comparable to a chest X-ray for those in the surrounding area.
 Plant staff and government responders closed down Unit Two.
 It was later decommissioned and parts of it sent to other nuclear plants after being inspected for quality (Walker, 190-219).
-While there was panic at the time, some view the response as entirely appropriate and claim that such small-scale incidents are a necessary part of establishing new technology (Perrow, 45).
+While the result led many to doubt the safety of nuclear power, others view the accident and response as part of the process of establishing new technology and point out that no similar incident has occurred on American soil.
+(Perrow, 45).